 Smartling supports the combination of Machine Translation with proofreading by a human linguist, with the addition of a Post Machine Revision step, usually referred to as MTPE, or Machine Translation Post-Editing.
 This is a cost-saving option, resulting in higher quality translations than with just a raw machine translations.

-✅ Pros: The human editor can apply Glossary entries where appropriate, and make light edits to correct any grammatical or cultural mistakes in the translations.
-As the machine translations have then been submitted to the next step in the workflow by a human, the translations are saved to the translation memory and can then be leveraged in SmartMatch for future translation.
+✅ Pros: The human editor can tweak translations to adhere to your Style Guide, ensure Glossary entries are applied correctly, and make light edits to correct any grammatical or cultural mistakes in the translations.
 Combined with a human editing step, Machine Translation can produce good results for content that is not highly creative but requires a literal, straightforward translation.

-❎ Cons: Although this is another cost-effective options, editing can delay the turnaround time for translations.
+❎ Cons: Although this is another cost-effective option, editing can delay the turnaround time for translations.
 MT translation quality is not comparable to human translation.

 ⚙️ Use cases: Like machine translation, MTPE is not an appropriate choice for high-visibility creative content, such as brand slogans or subtitle translation.
 However, with the right editor in the workflow, these translations can work well for technical content, such as user manuals, knowledge bases, medial and legal documents.